Become a Firefighter

 - A U.S. Citizen.

-- At least 21 years of age, but no older than 35 years of age.
+- At least 21 years of age on the day of the entrance exam, but no older than 35 years of age on the date of hire.

-- Sixty (60) semester hours of college credit in general subjects from an accredited college or university*, or
+- Have successfully completed 30 hours of college credit from an accredited college or university in any subject; OR

 College Credit Requirements

-- Vision: A candidate’s vision must be at least 20/100 uncorrected, correctable to 20/30, and with no color blindness.
+- Vision: A candidate’s vision must be correctable to 20/30, and with no color blindness.

 - Hearing: Candidates may not be certified as eligible if audiometric testing shows average hearing loss in their unaided better ear greater than 40 decibels (dB) at 500 Hz, 1000 Hz, and 2000 Hz when the audiometric device is calibrated to ANSI Z24.5.